BenjaminShinar/Books-Resources/AWS_Services.md

 - Elastic Beanstalk - one click solution to provision resource, like CloudFormation for dummies. easily deploy EC2 based applications (web-server, producer consumer) with load balancer.
 - CloudFormation - templates for provisioning aws resources.
 - CoPilot - provisions and manages ECS services.
+- EC2 Image Builder - automate the creation of AMI images or Docker Images

 ## Management